cloudfour/eslint-config/.changeset/chilly-ravens-cough.md

 '@cloudfour/eslint-plugin': minor
 ---

-Throw lint errors when hoisted functions are used before they're defined.
+Disallow the use of variables before they are defined.